Customer experience has been a buzzword for quite some time.

 This will help you get a better understanding of what your customers' needs are.
 When outlining a customer’s journey, you should focus on everything from the time they first visited your site to any dissatisfaction they may have, such as returns, exchange, and subscription withdrawals.
 Mapping out the customer journey will help you to identify any cracks that cause disappointment for your customers, which results in a loss of sales or stops you from customer acquisition.

 Once you have an idea of who your customers are and their customer journey, you need to start tracking important metrics on Google Analytics.

-- Search queries to help you see which words or phrases potential customers are using when typing into a search engine to search a product or service
+- Track search queries to help you see which words or phrases potential customers are using when typing into a search engine to search a product or service

 - Segment your data so you can narrow it down and see who your customers are and if you’re giving them a good experience